by Natasha Liesner

 As I started to wean myself off buying hauls of cheap fast fashion, I ended up having a little more money in the bank to invest in quality pieces.
 I like to picture my closet goal as a pyramid with a hierarchy that dictates the volume of the type of items within it (insert pyramid below).
 The base is made up of well made, long lasting classics or basics.
 These tend to be more expensive, so the idea is to invest in these every now and then and not at the rate I was consuming fashion previously.
 The best way to identify these items is to look at the composition label – what is this item made out of and is it known for durability?
 These items are also not ultra-trendy but rather items you feel you could wear for years to come such as a good biker jacket, quality plain white tees in your favourite cut and a great fitting pair of jeans – these are your true classics.

 - Mend your clothing: an obvious act of rebellion

 I am ashamed to say that for a long time, mending was not my automatic reaction when an item of clothing became damaged.
 I fear this is a byproduct of my privilege to be able to afford new items if I needed them with a little bit of a lazy millennial mindset mixed in.
 Either way, it is just not on.
 Next time a button comes off a shirt, your jeans zipper breaks or there is a small tear in your fav tee, try not of rushing out to H&M to buy a new version.
 Take the time to research how to mend your item at home (googles “fixing a jammed zipper” youtube videos).
 Retailers want us to believe that for next to nothing we can replace “old & damaged” clothing but the truth is they can easily be mended and provide you with years more of enjoyment.

-- Second hand, thrifting or clothing swaps & supporting local
+- Renting, second-hand, thrifting or clothing swaps & supporting local